23 Jul Let Things Change

 Let Things Change

 The fifth of my personal Top 5 practices (all tied for first place) is open out, by which I mean relaxing into a growing sense of connection, even oneness, with all things.
-(The other four are be mindful, love, take in the good, and go green.)

 For example, thinking of things large and small: I’m aging, friends are getting cancer, our children are leaving home, and the San Francisco 49-ers don’t look as good as they did last year.
 I don’t like these changes!
 But if I add resistance to them, if I go to war with change itself, that just makes me feel worse, and sometimes fires me up to act badly.

 Pick something specific, like your body getting older (sagging here, graying there), or your neighborhood altering, or things shifting in an important relationship.
 If you sense inside that you are fighting change, how does it feel?
 For me, it feels tense, contracted, uneasy.
 Alternately, if you can accept the sheer truth change, like it or not, how does it feel?
 Probably a lot better.

 Remember that you can accept the reality of change while also doing what you can to help things change for the better.
 Nothing about opening to the changing nature of both internal experiences and external conditions means that we should pursue wholesome ends with wholesome means any less wholeheartedly.